handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-hot-column.md

 To mark a component as a Handsontable renderer, simply add a `hot-renderer` attribute to it.

-::: warning
+::: tip
 Because the Handsontable's `autoRowSize` and `autoColumnSize` options require calculating the widths/heights of some of the cells before rendering them into the table, it's not currently possible to use them alongside component-based renderers, as they're created after the table's initialization.

-**Be sure to turn those options off in your Handsontable config, as keeping them enabled may cause unexpected results.**
+Be sure to turn those options off in your Handsontable config, as keeping them enabled may cause unexpected results.
 :::

 ```html